SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

 - xna-2d-tutorials
 ---

-In the first of a few intermissions to the tutorial series, we will add some control to our windows phone project.&nbsp; With the current state of the development kit and the limited help in XNA 3.1 for the Zune, adding controls to a mobile device can be a bit of a black art as not all the same rules used in Windows and XBOX apply.
+In the first of a few intermissions to the tutorial series, we will add some control to our windows phone project.
+With the current state of the development kit and the limited help in XNA 3.1 for the Zune, adding controls to a mobile device can be a bit of a black art as not all the same rules used in Windows and XBOX apply.

-Now the last statement may seem obvious, but you have to consider what your control scheme is going to be, very carefully.&nbsp; With the wrong control interface even the best of games will fail utterly as they become unusable.
+Now the last statement may seem obvious, but you have to consider what your control scheme is going to be, very carefully.
+With the wrong control interface even the best of games will fail utterly as they become unusable.

 Usability as well as playability is a crucial factor in any game (or any software for that matter), if the user / player cannot interpret what they need to do to play a game or finds the controls sticky or unwieldy, then they are either not going to buy your game or at worst start giving you negative press about it.

-As an example, Dark Omen Games (the group that I work with) released a cracking title called **[“Nebulon”](http://marketplace.xbox.com/games/media/66acd000-77fe-1000-9115-d8025855025c)** on to the indie game scene last year.&nbsp; Now when it was first released it had a new type of control system (similar to a control system used in the original [Asteroids](http://en.wikipedia.org/wiki/Asteroids_(video_game)) game), we all liked it and when you got used to it, it was very challenging.&nbsp; However it was not well received, people found it too hard or just not like what they were used to in similar games (even a little bad press).
+As an example, Dark Omen Games (the group that I work with) released a cracking title called **[“Nebulon”](http://marketplace.xbox.com/games/media/66acd000-77fe-1000-9115-d8025855025c)** on to the indie game scene last year.
+Now when it was first released it had a new type of control system (similar to a control system used in the original [Asteroids](http://en.wikipedia.org/wiki/Asteroids_(video_game)) game), we all liked it and when you got used to it, it was very challenging.
+However it was not well received, people found it too hard or just not like what they were used to in similar games (even a little bad press).

 We quickly released an updated version taking in this feedback (adding a load of other suggested features at user request, by far one of the best things we did) and let people know of the update, without this change I do not think it would have been as successful as it was, even the reviewers retracted their original comments and praised the quick turn around and response to customer feedback.